ADVANTICS/documentation/charge-controllers/charger_interfaces.md

 ### AFEs configuration

+> This interface can control Boost-Buck or Buck only stacks of ADM-PC-BP25 power modules.

 Configure the boost and buck stack position numbers to be consecutive such as the boost stack position number = buck stack position number + 1.
 You can do that by Using ADVANTICS engineering toolkit